 Dear Prospective Parent

 Thank you for visiting this page of our Website.
-Unfortunately, we have had to postpone our planned school visits for this term.
-In the meantime, we hope this short video gives you a small flavour of our school from our children's perspective.
+We hope this short video gives you a small flavour of our school from our children's perspective.

-We are hopeful that, if the guidance allows us to, we can reschedule school visits as we believe that seeing the school environment is a really important part of decision making for your child's education and are delighted to be able to offer several dates in 2021 /2022 when you can visit us:
+We believe that seeing the school environment is a really important part of decision making for your child's education and are delighted to be able to offer several dates in 2021 /2022 when you can visit us:

 Please find below some Frequently Asked Questions for Prospective Parents: